 By Jessica Mathews / firstname.lastname@example.org

-The park is also home to a modern campground, camper cabins, more than 20 miles of trails, land open to hunting and a 105-acre nature study area that encompasses a floating bog and associated woodland vegetation.
+The park is also home to a modern campground, camper cabins, more than 20 miles of trails, a long-running canoe/kayak livery, a swimming beach and boating access sites, land open to hunting and a 105-acre nature study area that encompasses a floating bog and associated woodland vegetation.

 The process to develop the long-range plan by the Michigan Department of Natural Resources got underway in 2019 but it slowed due to the pandemic and eventually picked back up last summer.

 Input on the draft plan has been collected via stakeholder meetings, different surveys and most recently in mid-December, a virtual public meeting.
 It began with an overview of the planning process and draft plan, followed by an opportunity to share feedback and questions with DNR staff.